 California Home Visiting Program

-Currently, 22 sites in 21 LHJs are funded to provide services using one of two nationally recognized home visiting models, Healthy Families America, and Nurse-Family Partnership.
+Currently, 26 sites in 24 Local Health Jurisdictions are funded to provide services using one of two nationally recognized home visiting models, Healthy Families America and Nurse-Family Partnership.

 CHVP targets participant outcomes which include: improved maternal and child health, prevention of child injuries, child abuse and maltreatment, and reduction of emergency department visits, improvement in school readiness and achievement, reduction in crime or domestic violence, improvements in family economic self-sufficiency, and improvements in the coordination and referrals for other community resources and supports.